Mexico dispatches plane to Spain for ex-Pemex boss's extradition

-MEXICO CITY, July 14 (Reuters) - Mexico’s government said on Tuesday it had sent a plane to Spain to facilitate the extradition of former Petroleos Mexicanos boss Emilio Lozoya, who is wanted on corruption charges that could engulf leaders of the prior administration.
+MEXICO CITY (Reuters) - Mexico’s government said on Tuesday it had sent a plane to Spain to facilitate the extradition of former Petroleos Mexicanos boss Emilio Lozoya, who is wanted on corruption charges that could engulf leaders of the prior administration.

 The plane would arrive in Spain after a 13-1/2-hour flight and a stop in Canada, the attorney general’s office said in a statement.
 It would return with Lozoya once the necessary administrative procedures had been completed, it added.